TheOtherRolesAU/TheOtherRoles/README.md

 |----------|:-------------:|
 | Mayor Spawn Chance | -
 | Mayor Can See Vote Colors | -
-| Mayor Completed Tasks Needed To See Vote Colors | -
+| Completed Tasks Needed To See Vote Colors | -
+| Mobile Emergency Button | -
 -----------------------

 ## Engineer